 The Harris County Clerk provides free access to marriage records online dating back to January 9, 1944.
 These are unofficial copies and viewing requires a simple on-line registration process.
 Unofficial copies are provided in high resolution pdf format that can be downloaded.
 One logged-in, you also have the option of purchasing an official certified copy.

 Marriage certificates are considered vital records.
 Other types of vital records include birth certificates and marriage certificates.
 In many states you would contact the Department of Vital Records in your city or county.
 However, in Harris County, you need to order a replacement marriage certificate from the County Clerk.
 Whether you live in Pasadena, La Porte, Bellaire, or South Houston, you can either complete an online form to get an original marriage certificate and pay a small fee and one will be sent to you.
 The same applies to people who were married in Fort Bend County and Montgomery County.
 If you have an immediate need for an authentic copy of your marriage certificate, you can also visit the clerk’s office in-person.

-For any official use, including any use where a certified legal translation must be submitted for official purposes, you will need certified copy of a marriage certificate.
+For any official use, including any use where a certified legal translation must be submitted for official purposes, you will need a certified copy of your marriage certificate.

 If you don’t want to order a certified copy of your marriage certificate online, you can purchase an official copy in-person at any annex location.
 Annex locations are in Houston at 201 Caroline S, 1001 Preston St, and 11525 Todd Street.